Locally Developed, Coordinated Public Transit-Human Services Transportation Plans

 Where are the gaps in public transit and human services transportation?
 Who are the transportation providers in a particular county?
 How can transportation providers work together to increase service and reduce costs?
 Answers to these questions and many more may be found in coordinated transportation plans, formally referred to as locally developed, coordinated public transit-human services transportation plans.

 Most metropolitan planning organizations (MPOs) in Ohio have produced coordinated transportation plans that include all of the counties in their respective planning areas.
 Other groups have produced coordinated transportation plans covering counties not located within an MPO planning area.
-As of mid-2011, coordinated transportation plans covered 73 of Ohio's 88 counties.
+As of early 2015, coordinated transportation plans covered 78 of Ohio's 88 counties, but many of these are in need of updates.

 Rural transit providers are expected to be participants in the local planning process, and the inclusion of rural intercity mobility needs and intercity bus operators in the planning process in rural areas is encouraged.